stoikerty/dev-toolkit/examples/Readme.md

   - example usage of `dev-toolkit` programmatic API usage

 ## minimal
-Stripped out example with server-render & pre-render
+Stripped out example with pre-render

+## server-render-only
+Stripped out example with only server-rendering

 ## serverless
 Example using dev-toolkit programmatically for usage with cloud-functions/lambdas in a serverless scenario.

 ## with-scss
+## with-glamorous
+## with-styled-components

-## npm-package?
+## as exported npm-package?